 ______________________

-Why do my social links not show the logo beside them?
+Why don’t my social links display the social media logos next to them?

-The social sites that do show logos include the sites you can also link to from you Google My Business Profile and a few others, such as Discord.
+The social sites that show logos include those you can also link to from your Google My Business Profile, as well as a few others, such as Discord.
 The gotchas are in formatting.
-If you’re trying to add one of the following social media sites and the logo isn’t showing up, then you’ll need to try some slightly different formatting.
+If you’re trying to add one of the following social media sites and the logo isn’t displaying, then you’ll need to try a slightly different formatting approach.